okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 ### Transferring Environment Variables to Docker Containers

-To transfer the `OKTA_CLIENT_TOKEN` environment variable to the Docker container when it's built, look for:
+To transfer the `OKTA_CLIENT_TOKEN` environment variable to the Docker container, look for:

 ```groovy
 sh "make preview"